HebaAli48/simpleRestaurentPipeline/README.md

-Here’s a simple README for setting up a Jenkins pipeline for a restaurant app:

----

 # Restaurant App Jenkins Pipeline Setup

 This guide will help you set up a Jenkins pipeline for a simple restaurant app to automate build, test, and deployment processes.